Corps area: Continental defense commands 1932-1946

-Abolition of the Service Commands
+Patch-Simpson Board / army areas 1946-1973

 On 30 August 1945, Army Chief of Staff General George Marshall created a board headed by Lieutenant General Alexander M. Patch to review the organization of the War Department.
 The board had no officers from the ASF staff but two came from the technical services.
+The board included Maj.
+Gens.
+Charles T. Harris (Coast Artillery), H.A.
+Craig (Army Air Forces), Harry C. Ingles (Signal Corps), and Brig.
+Gen. Gordon E. Textor (Corps of Engineers).
+When General Patch died on November 21, Lt.
+Gen. William H. Simpson, former commander of the Ninth Army, became chairman.
 The board submitted its recommendations to the Chief of Staff on 18 October.
 These were that the technical services be continued, with the Transportation Corps made permanent, and that the Finance Department becoming an eighth technical service.
 The service commands would be abolished, and their functions transferred to the Armies.
 The ASF would also be abolished, and its staff sections transferred to the War Department General Staff.
+The Patch-Simpson Board submitted its final report in January 1946.

 In accordance with these recommendations, on 11 June 1946, Army Service Forces and the five of the nine service commands areas were abolished.
 The service commands were replaced by six field army level organizations.
 These six Army Areas, though similar in name, operated on a functional rather than geographic basis but roughly followed along the old corps areas boundaries.